Cattle traceability takes two steps forward, one step back

 “Producers, in general, are more comfortable with trying to incorporate technology,” she said.
 “But in no matter what industry you’re in, you’re not going to have 100% buy in.
 That’s the benefit of CattleTrace because we’re on the front end of this.”

-One major benefit, Kniebel said CattleTrace has the ability to accept feedback and implement change faster than government mandates.
+One major benefit, Kniebel said CattleTrace has is its ability to accept feedback and implement change faster than government mandates.
 As it is a producer-led organization, Kniebel said they’ve already tweaked how they approach the traceability discussion based on feedback from their board of directors.

 “Those guys are setting the who, the how, the when,” she said.

-Kniebel said that if anyone is interested in learning more about the organization or how to join, visit www.uscattletrace.org.
+Kniebel said that if anyone is interested in learning more about the organization or wants to see how to join, visit www.uscattletrace.org.